uprighted-learners/unit-1-article-preview/readme.md

 ## Review

-In this lab, we have translated a wireframe to a website utilizing CSS.
+In this exercise, we have translated a wireframe to a website utilizing CSS.

 The software should: